14 of the best books to read in spring with fresh, optimistic vibes

 "My heart leaps up when I behold / A rainbow in the sky"...
 If I had to choose a single poet to read in spring, it would be Wordsworth, but it's also the perfect season to explore new writers.

-A Poem for Every Spring Day is a charming collection of the best poetry to read in spring, offering a poem for every day of the season from celebrated poets including Maya Angelou, Wendell Berry, Lewis Carroll, and Margaret Atwood.
+This anthology feels like a breath of fresh spring air, offering a poem for every day of the season from celebrated poets including Maya Angelou, Wendell Berry, Lewis Carroll, and Margaret Atwood.

 “Is the spring coming?" he said.
 "What is it like?"...
 "It is the sun shining on the rain and the rain falling on the sunshine...”